 Tumminello, and Pietro Vassallo, University of Palermo)

-- "The Effect of Deaths of Despair on the Brexit Referendum Outcome" (joint with Alistair McGuire, LSE)
+- "The Effect of Deaths of Despair on sequential catastrophes: Brexit Referendum and Covid-19 pandemic" (joint with Alistair McGuire, LSE)

 - "The lower